Capital City

 Bahrain does not impose individual income tax.

-Bahrain is reforming its pension and retirement system, including increasing employer contributions, revising pension calculations, and raising the retirement age for women.
-Other changes involve linking pension increases to the social security fund's financial status and requiring employers to fund end-of-service benefits
+Bahrain has reformed its pension and retirement system, including increasing employer contributions (from 14% to 17% as of 2025, with annual 1% increases until reaching 20% by 2028), revising pension calculations, and equalizing service contribution entitlements between male and female workers.
+Other changes involve linking pension increases to the social security fund's financial status, requiring employers to fund end-of-service benefits, and implementing pension reductions for early retirement based on age brackets.

 The annual leave entitlement in Bahrain is 30 days for a full time worker.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.